amadolid/pybotchi/README.md

 # 🤖 Pybotchi

-> _A deterministic, intent-based AI agent builder with no restrictions—supports any framework with a human-reasoning approach and interactive real-time client communication._
+> _A deterministic, intent-based AI agent builder with no restrictions—supports any framework and prioritizes human-reasoning approach and interactive real-time client communication._

 ---